 Our website may contain links to other websites of interest.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 Controlling your personal information

 You may request details of personal information which we hold about you under the Data Protection Act 1998.
-If you would like a copy of the information held on you please write to Privacy Statement, The Somerville Foundation, Saracens House, 25 St Margaret’s Green, Ipswich IP4 2BN, or email us at firstname.lastname@example.org
+If you would like a copy of the information we hold for you, please write to Privacy Statement, The Somerville Foundation, Saracens House, 25 St Margaret’s Green, Ipswich IP4 2BN, or email us at firstname.lastname@example.org